-On March 3, 2014, five Vietnam veterans and members of the Vietnam Veterans of America, Vietnam Veterans of America Connecticut State Council, and the National Veterans Council for Legal Redress (NVCLR) alleged that Vietnam veterans were discharged with OTH statuses for misconduct that was later attributable to PTSD.13 The NVCLR is a nonprofit organization that refers veterans to agencies for social and legal services.
+On March 3, 2014, five Vietnam veterans and members of the Vietnam Veterans of America, Vietnam Veterans of America Connecticut State Council, and the National Veterans Council for Legal Redress (NVCLR) alleged that Vietnam veterans were discharged with OTH statuses for misconduct that was later attributable to PTSD.
+The NVCLR is a nonprofit organization that refers veterans to agencies for social and legal services.
 This discharge status disqualified them from disability compensation, educational benefits, and social services.
 The complaint alleged that the military had not instituted procedures to consider PTSD in the discharge upgrade applications of Vietnam veterans despite having procedures for today's servicemembers who claim PTSD.
-14,15 The complaint listed a common fact pattern for each of the five named plaintiffs: developing PTSD symptoms in response to military combat, going absent without leave (AWOL) from duty, an OTH discharge status in response to this misconduct, a diagnosis of PTSD years later, and denials from Military Department Boards for Correction of Military/Naval Records (BCMRs) to upgrade discharges.13 BMCRs are divided by military branch and consist of agencies that review and correct the files of service personnel.
-The complaint cited data that Vietnam-era PTSD-specific discharge applications are upgraded in 4.53 percent of cases compared with 30.58 percent for all veteran applications.13 alleged that the U.S. government violated: the Administrative Procedure Act16 because BCMRs have not reconsidered discharge upgrades on the basis of new evidence of PTSD; the due process clause of the Fifth Amendment because the government has not acted in accordance with its rules; and Section 504 of the Rehabilitation Act of 1973, 17 which states that no individual with a disability shall be denied the benefits of any program or activity receiving federal financial assistance on the basis of that disability.
+The complaint listed a common fact pattern for each of the five named plaintiffs: developing PTSD symptoms in response to military combat, going absent without leave (AWOL) from duty, an OTH discharge status in response to this misconduct, a diagnosis of PTSD years later, and denials from Military Department Boards for Correction of Military/Naval Records (BCMRs) to upgrade discharges.
+BMCRs are divided by military branch and consist of agencies that review and correct the files of service personnel.
+The complaint cited data that Vietnam-era PTSD-specific discharge applications are upgraded in 4.53 percent of cases compared with 30.58 percent for all veteran applications.

 The complaint proposed a class action lawsuit, with the class defined as veterans who served in Vietnam, were discharged under OTH conditions, did not receive discharge upgrades to Honorable or General, and have been diagnosed with PTSD attributable to their military service.
-13 The complaint
+The complaint alleged that the U.S. government violated: the Administrative Procedure Act because BCMRs have not reconsidered discharge upgrades on the basis of new evidence of PTSD; the due process clause of the Fifth Amendment because the government has not acted in accordance with its rules; and Section 504 of the Rehabilitation Act of 1973, which states that no individual with a disability shall be denied the benefits of any program or activity receiving federal financial assistance on the basis of that disability.

-Secretary of Defense Chuck Hagel observed that Vietnam veterans were requesting discharge upgrades on the basis of PTSD, which was only recognized with the 1980 publication of the Diagnostic and Statistical Manual of Mental Disorders, Third Edition, after the Vietnam War ended.18 Faced with unavailable or incomplete records, Secretary Hagel directed BCMRs on September 3, 2014, to give "liberal consideration" in upgrading discharges for all veterans, not just those from the Vietnam era.
-19 Liberal consideration would apply for: "treatment record entries which document one or more symptoms which meet the diagnostic criteria of [PTSD] or related conditions" (Ref.
+Secretary of Defense Chuck Hagel observed that Vietnam veterans were requesting discharge upgrades on the basis of PTSD, which was only recognized with the 1980 publication of the Diagnostic and Statistical Manual of Mental Disorders, Third Edition, after the Vietnam War ended.
+Faced with unavailable or incomplete records, Secretary Hagel directed BCMRs on September 3, 2014, to give "liberal consideration" in upgrading discharges for all veterans, not just those from the Vietnam era.
+Liberal consideration would apply for: "treatment record entries which document one or more symptoms which meet the diagnostic criteria of [PTSD] or related conditions" (Ref.
 19, p 3); "cases where civilian providers confer diagnoses of PTSD or PTSD-related conditions" (Ref.
 19, p 3); records containing a veteran's narrative of symptoms that occurred during military service; and cases indicating that PTSD or a PTSD-related disorder existed at the time of discharge which might have mitigated any misconduct.
 The Hagel Memo loosened deadlines to reconsider upgrades, and BCMRs could obtain advisory opinions from Department of Defense (DoD) clinicians to assess PTSD.
-19 A year after the Hagel Memo, PTSD upgrades across the military increased five-fold, and the overall rate of approved discharge upgrades for Army veterans alone rose from 3.7 percent in 2013 to 45 percent.20
+A year after the Hagel Memo, PTSD upgrades across the military increased five-fold, and the overall rate of approved discharge upgrades for Army veterans alone rose from 3.7 percent in 2013 to 45 percent.